 15.1 In order to qualify for extra time in an examination, the school will adhere to exam board regulations.
-Alongside specific assessment test outcomes stipulated by exam boards, it is usual practice to demonstrate extra time has been consistently used in internal examinations as a usual way of working.
+Alongside specific assessment test outcomes stipulated by exam boards, it is usual practice to demonstrate that the use of additional time is part of a normal way of working in school.